 943.02: Disciplinary Personnel

-The Sheriff/facility administrator or designee shall appoint one (1) staff member as disciplinary officer to supervise and coordinate the procedures required by 103 CMR 943.00 and the county correctional facility's written plan.
+The Sheriff/facility administrator or designee shall appoint a staff member(s) as disciplinary officer(s) to supervise and coordinate the procedures required by 103 CMR 943.00 and the county correctional facility's written plan.
 The Sheriff/facility administrator or designee shall appoint staff members to act as disciplinary hearing officers.
 These appointments may be for a definite or indefinite term and a special officer may be appointed for any disciplinary matter.

 103 CMR 943.04: Informal Disciplinary Procedures

 (3) The Sheriff/facility administrator or designee shall appoint a staff member(s) to review such reports and informal resolutions on a regular and continuing basis to ensure their appropriateness and effectiveness in promoting inmate discipline and the good order and safety of the facility.
+All such reviews of the reports and the informal resolutions shall be documented.

 943.06: Procedures for Disciplinary Hearings